/api/wallets/rename

 GET

-Rename a wallet by updating both the filesystem directory and configuration.
+Rename a wallet by specifying its path and providing a new name.
+Updates both the filesystem directory and configuration.

 Description

-The `/api/wallet/rename` endpoint atomically renames a wallet by updating both the filesystem directory and the wallet configuration.
+The `/api/wallets/rename` endpoint atomically renames a wallet by updating both the filesystem directory and the wallet configuration.
 This ensures consistency between the physical storage location and the wallet registry.
+Unlike the legacy index-based approach, this endpoint uses the wallet's filesystem path for precise identification.

 ⚠️ Atomic Operation